 6. Explore Whakanewha Regional Park

-Take a kayak out on the water, head out mountain biking on select tracks and whip your binoculars out and go bird watching.
+Take a kayak out on the water, head out mountain biking on select tracks, and whip your binoculars out to go bird-watching.
 There are quite a few short walks you can go on.
 I would recommend doing the Whakanewha Loop, which is a one-hour walk through the forest and leads to the small Cascades Waterfall!
+It makes for a nice and relaxed activity on Waiheke Island!

 7. Hop-on hop-off bus tour